Democrat Party (Turkey, 1946–1960): Democrat Party (2007)

 In the 2007 DYP congress, DYP and ANAP announced a merger and for the occasion renamed itself to the Democrat Party.
 While the merger failed in the lead up to the 2007 election, DP and ANAP were eventually able to merge in 2009.
-In the 2018 elections it participated in the Nation Alliance with the CHP, İyi Parti and Saadet Partisi.
-It currently has one seat in the National Assembly from the election, elected from İyi Parti's lists.
+In the 2018 elections, it participated in the Nation Alliance with the CHP, İyi Parti and Saadet Partisi.
+It received one seat in the elected from İyi Parti's lists.
+In the 2023 parliamentary election it received three seats from CHP's lists.